jhvst/jhvst.github.io/projects/rivi/semantics/main.md

 5 barriers
 ```

-How can we type check this?
-We can say that if the type of the sum reduction is a single element, then we the number of elements with the value 5 should equal to the dependent type signature.
+The interesting part happens on the `move` step on $c_{\langle row,0 \rangle} \to c_{\langle 0, row \rangle}$.
+We followed this with an extra subgroup sum on $c_{\langle 0, col \rangle}$.
+The result is found from $c_{\langle 0,0 \rangle}$ which is again the most accessed cell.

+We can revisit typing now.
+We define that each operation produces a vector of binary values $\{0,1\}$ indexed by $n$.
+We call such array a _view array_.
+As a corollary, $n$ must match the shape of our denotational semantics for that operation.
+There exists an initial view array which is always the size of our input _buffer_.
+The count of $1$s in the last view array must correspond with the final shape defined by our denotational semantics of the algorithm iff the type can be deduced.
+If the type cannot be deduced, the program must return.
+Any view array in between the initial and the last one must have shape that depends on the shape of the previous operation.
+If all these constraints hold, then the algorithm is considered type-correct.

+A corollary: the result is a list iff the final type cannot be deduced.
+An example of this is a value-dependent filter.
+The only case in which the type cannot be deduced must hence depend on the value of the cell.

-Where this comes interesting is to think about the work laid in [@TypeSystemsFoMcbrid2022], in which the row and column headers were set as types.
-Our motivation is to work our way "back" from the representation using the list lengths of the header and cell as lifetimes.
+In effect, these statements join static rank polymorphism with operational semantics derived from work of [@TypeSystemsFoMcbrid2022], in which the row and column headers were set as types.
+Our motivation is to work our way "back" from the representations of the final view array using the list lengths of the header and cell as lifetimes.
 The idea being that operations "deconstruct" the spreadsheet structure by checking if the linear "use-by" counts permit it.
 This way, we can model various parallel algorithms before actual implementation.

 Something that we also note is that even in an array programming language the sum reduction of a matrix is a fold applied twice: